 So, when we go to Walt Disney World Resort, we keep a fairly weathered eye for the nearest refreshment stand.

-Knowing when to pull the trigger on a Mickey Pretzel or a round of corn dog nuggets can be the difference between a fun, easy-going theme park day and a DEFCON-1 level meltdown while waiting for Cosmic Rays to finish that dang mobile order.
+Knowing when to pull the trigger on a pepperoni pizza or a round of corn dog nuggets while on Disney vacations can be the difference between a fun, easy-going theme park day and a DEFCON-1 level meltdown while waiting for Cosmic Rays to finish that dang mobile order.

-And so, without going off on any other massive tangents, let’s rank the best Magic Kingdom snacks, shall we?
+And so, let’s rank the best Magic Kingdom snacks, shall we?